linz/cotar/README.md

 Having a single tar file greatly simplifies the distribution of the files, It would be quite simple to tar both the index (.tar.index) and data tar into another tar to combine the files into a single distribution

 3. Use AWS S3's response-encoding to decompress internal gziped content on the fly

-4. Change index structure to a binary format, there could be multiple indexes

-5. Investigate a BTree index

-6. Investigate if MPQ could be a better format

-7. Store only the pointer to the header, as the file size is stored in the tar file header.

-8. Store only the offset difference from the last index to save space